Chief Correspondent, Player Health & Safety, NFL Network;

 Correspondent, HBO’s “Real Sports With Bryant Gumbel”

+Previously (2006-2012) Kremer was a reporter for NBC sports.
+For five seasons, she was the sideline and feature reporter for the Emmy Award-winning “Sunday Night Football” on NBC.
+She periodically reported on football for the network’s popular “Today” morning show.
 In the summer of 2012, Kremer was front and center for NBC Sports as she covered swimming at the London Olympics.
-Her insight and unparalleled story telling ability was featured across all of the network’s platforms.
+Her insight and unparalleled story telling ability was featured across all of the NBC’s platforms.
 In 2010, Kremer covered speedskating at the Winter Olympics in Vancouver and in 2008, she was lauded for her reporting of Olympic icon Michael Phelps’ dramatic pursuit of a record eight gold medals in Beijing.

+Before joining NBC, Kremer was ESPN’s Los Angeles-based correspondent, providing in-depth reports for “SportsCenter,” “Sunday NFL Countdown” and “Monday Night Countdown” among other studio shows.
+In 2005, Kremer received a PRISM Award for her ESPN story on Dexter Manley.
 Kremer has worked more than 20 Super Bowls.
 A versatile reporter, she has covered the NBA Finals and All-Star Game, Major League Baseball’s All-Star Game and League Championship Series, college football bowl games, Stanley Cup Playoffs and Finals, NCAA Men’s Basketball Tournament, U.S. Olympic basketball trials and the PGA Championship.
-Kremer’s forte is breaking news stories, and she has provided investigative pieces on social issues as they relate to sports, such as sexual assault and domestic violence.
+With ESPN, Kremer’s forte was breaking news stories, and she provided investigative pieces on social issues as they relate to sports, such as sexual assault and domestic violence.